adarlan/k8slab/README.md

 ## 5. Cluster Toolkit Installation

-This step involves installing tools that extend the functionality of the Kubernetes cluster, improving networking, deployment, monitoring, and more.
+Installing tools that extend the cluster's functionality.

 The configuration is defined in the [`cluster-toolkit`](./cluster-toolkit) directory.